How To Support Children of Disabled Parents Against Bullying

 How Bullying Impacts Children’s Emotional and Social Development

 Bullying can have profound emotional and social impacts on children, affecting their overall well-being in numerous ways.
+According to the Centers for Disease Control and Prevention, bullying increases the risk for depression, anxiety, sleep difficulties, lower academic achievement, and dropping out of school.
 Regardless of the reason behind the bullying—whether it’s related to a disability, appearance, race, or any other factor—the consequences are often serious and long-lasting.

 Emotional Impact on Children